 Option B Connect to an existing account

-You can enter a message that will appear to your customers when they are redirected to GoCardless's hosted pages (to enter bank account information and set up a mandate).
+Enter your Business Description.
+This message will appear to your customers when they are redirected to GoCardless's hosted pages.

 Depending on when you would like GoCardless to appear on your hosted pages, you can set the Display Option For to one of the following: